a-oconnor/Leveraging-evidence-from-NMA/Rshiny/README.md

    - TE: treatment effect size (log odds ratio) between treat1 and treat2
    - seTE: standard error of the estimated TE

+   Note that for trials with more than two arms, all pairwise comparisons are required in the dataset.
+For example, a three-arm trial should have 3 rows of comparisons, a four-arm trial shold have 6 rows, etc.

 2. app.R